alephium/voting-tutorial/docs/Voting Application on Alephium.md

 }
 ```

 Great!
-Now we will use `Typescript` to deploy the contracts and interact with them using a node running locally.
+Now we will use `TypeScript` to deploy the contracts and interact with them using a node running locally.

 ## Local node setup
 Please install and run locally a node on the **testnet** following [this guide](https://wiki.alephium.org/Testnet-Guide.html).
 Then create a miner wallet as described [here](https://wiki.alephium.org/GPU-Miner-Guide.html) if you don't have one yet.
 Miner wallets have one address per group, hence 4 addresses.
 You can easily obtain coins on the testnet by running [the CPU miner](https://wiki.alephium.org/CPU-Miner-Guide.html) with the addresses of one of your wallets.